 We have collaborated with other travel bloggers to answer that question!
 It is a gorgeous country with so much variety, with easy transport and backpacking Canada options available.

 Although a lot of people are government workers, everyone is incredibly friendly and I’ve met a lot of wonderful people over the years.
-In the spring, the beautiful tulips in every colour can be seen throughout the city, and in the fall, the colours of the changing leaves make a perfect backdrop for spooky Halloween wagon rides.
+In the spring, beautiful tulips in every color can be seen throughout the city, and in the fall, the colors of the changing leaves make a perfect backdrop for spooky Halloween wagon rides.

-My favourite thing to do is go rollerblading along the bike paths beside the river in the summer, while watching the baby geese hatch, and feeling the beautiful sunshine along the beaches.
-Ottawa has a perfect mix of activities to make it a perfect place to live or visit during any season!”
+My favorite thing to do is go rollerblading along the bike paths beside the river in the summer, while watching the baby geese hatch, and feeling the beautiful sunshine along the beaches.
+Ottawa has a perfect mix of activities to make it a perfect place to live or visit during any season!

 Amanda from Amanda around the world

 I was recently invited to join one of my closest friends on a week-long trip to her family cottage in Muskoka.
 I had heard so much about this magical place but couldn’t quite believe it when I finally sat out on the dock and watched the sun go down.